 The 802.11 WG respectfully asks 3GPP RAN to:

-Provide the 3GPP RAN opinion on the desirability of improving WLAN aggregation to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements.
+Provide the 3GPP RAN opinion on the desirability of improving WLAN aggregation to assist 3GPP in providing complimentary ways of meeting some IMT-2020 use case requirements potentially leading towards an IMT-2020 submission.

 Provide suggestion on how 3GPP RAN and the 802.11 WG can work together to improve WLAN aggregation and improving overall network performance.